our-story-media/ourstory-resources/doc_gen/quickstart/dashboard/README.md

 ### Template

 To align better with your deployment context you can adjust the `Template` - the set of suggested shots and decriptions for participatns.
-There are infinite options for creating these templates, or you can use one of the existing ones in Our Story.
+There are infinite options for creating these templates, or you can use one of the existing ones in Indaba.
 We also provide a large archive of shot suggestions to build your own.